 Wearing Running Shorts for Hiking

 We’ll be honest: We often wear running shorts while hiking.
 In terms of benefits, they’re lightweight, offer great comfort and freedom of movement, and dry quickly—they're especially great for unseasonably hot days or when mixing some running in on your hike.
 However, there are several clear downsides.
 For one, storage is lacking: Some running shorts have no pockets, while others have just one or two small pouches for a set of keys or pair of earbuds.
 Due to their thinner constructions, running shorts also won't hold up well to trail abuse, and dollar for dollar, hiking shorts will certainly provide a lot more value over time.
-Finally, with short inseams and minimal fabric, running shorts offer very limited protection from the sun, wind and cold, pesky bugs, and sharp branches.
+Finally, with short inseams and minimal fabric, running shorts offer very limited protection from the sun, wind, cold, pesky bugs, and sharp branches.
 But we do love the comfort they provide and think that hiking shorts could take some cues from running shorts when it comes to simple yet comfortable waistbands and free-flowing designs.

 Hiking shorts (running short alternative)